Citizen-Legislators

 Service

-A champion for public and private investment in Eastern & Southern Oregon.
+I’ll be a champion for public and private investment in Eastern & Southern Oregon.
 We’ve been overlooked for too long.

 Fiscal Responsibility